 posted on Dec 14 2021

-Most folks raising aspiring actors have had to deal with a devastated child on the day the cast list is posted.
+Most parents of little rising actors have had to deal with a devastated child on the day the cast list is posted.
 How to respond?
-What to say to make the child feel better or help them put the casting decisions into perspective?
+What to say to make their child feel better or help them put the casting decisions into perspective?

 Encourage general excitement about the opportunity to perform in the show itself, rather than focusing on a particular desired role.